bbc0093/riot_lol_games_scrape/README.md

 ## Output

-A dump of game file can be fouud in this repo: TODO
+A dump of game file can be fouud in this repo: https://github.com/bbc0093/lol_game_logs

 ## Installation and Setup Instructions